Get Started with YINI

 Summary

-✅ You just parsed your first YINI file into both JavaScript and JSON formats!
+✅ You have just created and parsed your first YINI configuration file.

 🧭 Next Steps